One thing has become increasingly clear in the personal finance industry: Online banks are on the rise.

 First, to be eligible for interest at all, you’ll need to receive direct deposits totaling $1,500.

-Then, you can receive APY boosts by completing additional requirements, such as making at least ten debit card purchases of $3 or more each month, maintaining a $2,500 minimum balance in their managed and self-directed trading accounts and paying on a consumer loan.
+Then, you can receive APY boosts by completing additional requirements, such as making at least ten debit card purchases of $3 or more each month, maintaining a $2,500 minimum balance in an Axos investing account, and paying on a consumer loan.

 If you do those things, you’ll be rewarded with one of the best checking account APYs that you can find.

-The interest rates for savings accounts are similarly some of the best around.
+The interest rates for savings accounts are similarly competitive.

 Things to watch out for